-- (a) Where the insurance or reinsurance undertaking has a unilateral right to terminate the contract, a unilateral right to reject the premiums payable under the contract or an unlimited ability to amend the premiums or the benefits payable under the contract at some point in the future, any obligations which relate to insurance or reinsurance cover which would have been provided by the insurance or reinsurance undertaking after that date do not belong to the existing contract. - (b) Where the undertaking's unilateral right to terminate the contract or to unilaterally reject the premiums or its unlimited ability to amend the premiums or the benefits relates only to a part of the contract, the same principle as defined above are applied to this part; and
+(a) Where the insurance or reinsurance undertaking has a unilateral right to terminate the contract, a unilateral right to reject the premiums payable under the contract or an unlimited ability to amend the premiums or the benefits payable under the contract at some point in the future, any obligations which relate to insurance or reinsurance cover which would have been provided by the insurance or reinsurance undertaking after that date do not belong to the existing contract;

-(c) All other obligations relating to the terms and conditions of the contract belong to the contract.
+- (b) Where the undertaking's unilateral right to terminate the contract or to unilaterally reject the premiums or its unlimited ability to amend the premiums or the benefits relates only to a part of the contract, the same principle as defined above are applied to this part; and - (c) All other obligations relating to the terms and conditions of the contract belong to the contract.

 Discounting cash-flows is performed for all relevant cash-in and cash-out flows, e.g. premiums, claims payments.
 As a simplification, cash-flows are expected to emerge at mid-year.
-Discounting is performed based on the prescribed EIOPA interest curves.
+Discounting is performed based on the prescribed EIOPA interest curves with volatility adjuster as approved by the PRA in 2019.